chuanglun/EBlink/README.md

 Also available at: https://git.embitz.org/explore/repos

 Changes (7-4-2020) Release 2.3
-- Added: The flash option "mod" to do flash modifications.
+- Added: The flash option "mod" to do flash modifications on byte(s) level.
 This option can be used with or without file flashing.
-If a file is given then the modifications are done at file image.
+If a file is given then the modifications are done at file image in cache before flashing.
 Muliple mods are allowed.

 		 e.g. EBlink -I stlink -S stm32-auto -F mod=080000004;DEAD12345678,mod=080001000;4567FE,mod=08000A201;EB